edi33416/DSS-gh-pages/refs/pull/23/merge/meta-intro/ctfe.md

 # Compile time function execution (CTFE)

 CTFE is a mechanism which allows the compiler to execute functions at compile time.
-There is no special set of the D language necessary to use this feature - whenever a function just depends on compile time known values the D compiler might decide to interpret it during compilation.
+There is no special set of the D language necessary to use this feature.
+The only requirement is that the function just depends on values known at compile time.

 Keywords like [static](https://dlang.org/spec/attribute.html#static), [ immutable](https://dlang.org/spec/attribute.html#immutable) or [enum](https://dlang.org/spec/enum.html#manifest_constants) instruct the compiler to use CTFE.